jamohile/dummy-client/README.md

 Secondly, we set a propTypeMap.
 This defines the various data properties this object contains.
 For this example, no properties are referential.

-Next, we override the constructor.
-The constructor must contain the same props and super call, in the exact same order!

 **Optional:**
 And finally, we override `static getURL()`.This tells Dummy the fully qualified URL root for objects of this type.